 It’s important to make sure that your LinkedIn page is made for your AUDIENCE.
 Not for you.
 That’s why choosing a niche is so important.
 Frankly, your prospects don’t care to work with a general accountant.
 They want someone who truly understands them and what they’re experiencing.
 If you’re an Accountant For Lawyers – an Advertising Executive probably won’t message you for accounting services – but the Lawyers will come in droves!

 Ask yourself this question: Am I consistently receiving messaging from targeted clients on LinkedIn?
 If the answer is no, pick a niche and target your messaging directly to them.
 You will be surprised at the results.
-I get 1-3 consultations per week just from normal traffic that come across my page.
+I get 1-3 consultations per week just from normal traffic that comes across my page.

 6. The Skill Section